Ysgol Ardudwy

 Ysgol Ardudwy is a bilingual secondary school for 11–16 year olds at Harlech, Gwynedd, Wales.
 It serves the seaside communities of Penrhyndeudraeth, Harlech, Abermaw (Barmouth) and nearby villages.
-It had 316 pupils on the roll in 2022.
+It had 323 pupils on the roll in 2023.

+Leadership

+The current headteacher is Aled Williams.

+The school was formerly led by headmaster Tudur Williams for 28 years until his abrupt resignation a week into a new school year in 2018.

 Welsh language

 Ysgol Ardudwy is categorised linguistically by the Welsh Government as a category 2A school: at least 80 per cent of subjects apart from English and Welsh are taught only through the medium of Welsh to all pupils.
 However, one or two subjects are taught to some pupils in English or in both languages.

 In December 2018, 34 per cent of pupils came from Welsh-speaking homes, but 89 per cent of the school's pupils were found to speak Welsh fluently.